-We recommend you just to bring a minimum luggage to Bali because you will need only light clothes due to the unique tropical temperature along the year, and it is just easier to wash them on the spot.
+We recommend you only to bring a minimum luggage to Bali because you will need only light clothes due to the tropical temperature along the year, and it is just easier to wash them on the spot.
 Moreover, it is better not to bring jewelry valuables, leather clothing or leather bags, hard big suitcases especially because they are less convenient to carry on during the trip than the soft and flexible bags.

 Here is the list of things that you can do before leaving :

 As has been mentioned above, nowadays no airport tax is required, neither for international nor domestic departure.
 It is supposed to be inclusive in the airfares.

 Just like any other country in the world, Indonesia has its own set of currency known locally as " Rupiah " (Rp for short).
 Rupiah comes in coin and bank notes.
 It can be a little confuse at first for those from UK, USA or Australia to figure it out due to the high denominations.
 The Rupiah Notes that you will see while in Bali are :

 Indonesia is 6 hours ahead in summer and 7 hours ahead in winter of the European countries (France, Germany, Belgium, Switzerland, Nederland, etc.), 8 hours ahead of UK.
 While against North America (United States, Canada) is 12 hours ahead

 ▻ a postcard (no envelope) is Rp 10,000 (€ 0.65)

 ▻ a letter is about Rp 15,000 (€ 1)